Do you need an electrician to replace or install a GFCI outlet?

 Can I install GFCI outlets myself?

 Changing to GFCI outlets is not difficult, but it requires experience.
 Individuals with electrical knowledge may be able to replace existing outlets with GFCIs, but only when working with three-prong outlets at the end of a circuit.
 Dealing with older wiring and wires located in the middle of an electrical circuit are situations that should be handled by a professional.
-Additionally, some neighborhoods and communities prohibit homeowners from working on their own wiring, so you should also check your rules and regulations before attempting a replacement.
+Additionally, some neighborhoods and communities prohibit homeowners from working on their own wiring, so check your HOA rules and regulations before attempting a replacement.
 Regardless of skill level, we highly recommend leaving GFCI outlet replacement to a licensed electrician because they are equipped to handle the complexity of the wiring in a safe, efficient way.

 Don’t forget to test your GFCI outlets!